Eastward Yamal gas flows from Germany to Poland decline further | Headlines

 - Russian Federation

-Eastbound flows on Wednesday were at 9.1 million kWh/h, down around the 9.7 million kWh/h over the previous 24 hours, data from the Mallnow metering point on the German-Polish border showed.
-Flows are expected to remain broadly at this level until the early hours of Thursday.
-European benchmark gas prices jumped to a record high 184.95 euros per megawatt hour (MWh) on Dec.
+Eastbound flows on Thursday were at 7.1 million kWh/h, down about 9 million kWh/h over the previous 24 hours, data from the Mallnow metering point on the German-Polish border showed.
+Flows are expected to remain around this level until the early hours of Friday.
+European benchmark gas prices jumped to a record 184.95 euros per megawatt hour (MWh) on Dec.
 21 when the Yamal system reversed flow.

-Those high prices have discouraged buying spot volumes from Russia, with buyers instead tapping stored gas in Europe, where storage levels have fallen below their five-year average.
-Capacity nominations for supply to Slovakia from Ukraine via the Velke Kapusany border point, another major route for Russian gas deliveries to Europe, rose to their highest this year.
+Those high prices have discouraged the buying of spot volumes from Russia, with buyers instead tapping stored gas in Europe, where storage levels have fallen below their five-year average.
+Capacity nominations for supply to Slovakia from Ukraine via the Velke Kapusany border point, another major route for Russian gas deliveries to Europe, eased on Thursday after rising the previous day to their highest point this year.

-Nominations rose to 605,132 MWh for Wednesday, though that was still well below levels seen in December.
+Nominations were seen at 448,968 MWh, down from more than 600,000 MWh on Wednesday but around levels recorded earlier this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)